vijaykiran/books/README.md

 Add a local link for each book, and a mechanism to open it on click.
 Probably send an event to the server which can easily open a file using open or xd-open.
 Browser file:// link would probably be ok as a first step.

-Re-factor the book model.
-Storing each field as an individual atom is probably not the best way.